Dallas firefighters, residents injured after gas explosion at apartment complex

 At least three firefighters were reportedly in critical condition

-Multiple Dallas firefighters and residents were injured in a Wednesday explosion at an apartment complex.
+Four Dallas firefighters and four residents were injured in an explosion Wednesday at an apartment complex that caused the partial collapse of a building, officials said.

-The blast and fire occurred at the Highland Hills Apartments near Interstate 45, FOX affiliate KDFW-TV reported.
-Dallas Mayor Eric Johnson said four firefighters and three civilians were injured.
+The complex exploded into flames after firefighters arrived just after 10:20 a.m. for a reported gas leak at the Highland Hills Apartments on Highland Hills Road in South Dallas.
+Dallas Mayor Eric Johnson reported that four firefighters and three civilians were injured.

+Two firefighters were listed in critical condition.
+Two other firefighters and three residents were listed in stable condition, Evans said, adding that one firefighter was eventually released from a hospital.

 Fire crews initially responded to reports of a natural gas leak.
-While investigating the source of the odor, an explosion occurred.
+While investigating the source of a gas odor, an explosion occurred, Dallas Fire Rescue Department spokesman Jason Evans told reporters.
+Witnesses told fire personnel they smelled gas in the area as early as Tuesday night, he said.

-Three of the firefighters hurt were in critical condition, the news outlet said.
+All residents of the building were accounted for, according to the department.

+The western portion of the two-story apartment building was heavily damaged, Evans said.

 CLICK HERE TO GET THE FOX NEWS APP

-Workers with Dallas-based Atmos Energy and hazmat crews responded to the scene as well as multiple local, state and federal agencies.
+Workers with Dallas-based Atmos Energy and hazmat crews responded to the fire as well as multiple local, state and federal agencies.